MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/10-summary.md

 Congratulations!
-You've learned how to use monitoring to for your Java applications on Azure.
+You've learned how to use monitoring for your Java applications on Azure.

 To that end, you've done the following actions: